- Protecting your privacy

 “Personal information” is information about an individual who is either identified in the information or their identity can be ascertainable from it.
 It includes information and opinions obtained from the individual themself or from a third party.

-Personal information held by us includes your name, address and occupation, your telephone or mobile phone numbers and email address and bank account or credit card details through which payment will be made and any username or password for any online account you may open with us.
+Personal information held by us includes your name, address, your telephone or mobile phone numbers and email address and bank account or credit card details through which payment will be made and any username or password for any online account you may open with us.

 - How we use your personal information